THE Secret Key to Creating Lag in the Golf Swing

 golf swing lag18° more lag in only 10 minutes of working on the drill in this video!

-In the first image above on the left, you can see the golfer before working on my drill.
-On the right, you see him after only 10 minutes of working on the drill that you will learn in this video.
+In the first image on the left, you can see where this golfer was before we started working on my lag drill.
+On the right, you can see the results after just 10 minutes of focused practice using the exact drill you're about to learn in this video.

-Check out the amazing amount of lag he has retained at the same point in the downswing.
-There is some 18* more lag in the image on the right, and he's covering the ball much better with his sternum.
+Look at the amazing amount of lag he has preserved at the identical point in the downswing.
+There is roughly 18 degrees more wrist hinge retention in the image on the right, and his sternum is covering the ball much more effectively, a hallmark of proper impact position.

 "The last week, I started on the downswing section and watched this video 5 times and realized what I was doing wrong.
 I went to the range today for the first time since starting the downswing section, and I never hit the ball better in all the years I have been playing.
 I finally felt what it was like to compress a golf ball!!!
 I easily gained 10-15 yards with each club, and my consistency in accuracy and taking a divot were unbelievable.
 I think today was the first time I have ever felt what a relaxed and athletic golf swing feels like."